Creating an Effective Mood Board

 WAYS TO CREATE A MOOD BOARD

-Even without a client, having a few mood boards prepared beforehand is always recommended — you never know when they might come in handy.
+Even without a client, having a few mood boards prepared beforehand is always recommended since you never know when they might come in handy.

-Mood boards, when used effectively, can work wonders for a graphic designer.
-If you have never tried creating a mood board as part of your design process, give it a go and you will be amazed by the results.
+Mood boards, when used effectively, can work wonders for a graphic designer’s workflow.
+If mood boarding has never been part of your design process, why not give it a go?
+Who knows, you might be amazed by its effectiveness.